Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Parental%20Involvement.png" width="350">

     Insight:

+    Based on the visualization of parental involvement in student test results, it can be seen that overall, the level of parental involvement is at a medium level.

-17. Visualization of School Type of Students
+9. Visualization of School Type of Students

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/School%20Type.png" width="350">

     Insight:

+    Based on the visualization of the types of schools attended by students, it is known that the majority of students attend public schools, accounting  for 69.5% of the total number of students.

-19. Visualization of Gender VS Categorical Columns
+10. Visualization of Gender VS Categorical Columns

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Gender%20vs%20Kategorikal%20Columns.png" width="370">

     Insight:

+    Based on gender visualization of several categorical variables, it appears that male students dominate female students in various aspects, such as Parental Involvement, Access to Resources, Motivation Level, Peer Influence, and Type of School.

-21. Visualization of School Type VS Teacher Quality
+11. Visualization of School Type VS Teacher Quality

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/School%20Type%20vs%20Teacher%20Quality.png" width="350">